Gaston (Beauty and the Beast): Stage productions

-Gaston appears in the Broadway musical adaptation of Beauty and the Beast, which premiered at the Lunt-Fontanne Theatre on April 18, 1994.
+Gaston appears in the Broadway musical adaptation of Beauty and the Beast, which premiered at the Palace Theatre on April 18, 1994.
 The role was originated by actor Burke Moses, who received a nomination for a Drama Desk Award and won a Theatre World Award.
 Besides the songs "Belle", "Gaston", and "The Mob Song" (which are from the Disney film), Gaston performs "Me" (in which he selfishly proposes to Belle), "Gaston (Reprise)" (which was expanded to have Gaston and Lefou sing about his wicked plan, with Gaston also admitting he "won't feel the least bit remorseful" so long as it works), and "Maison de Lunes" (in which he recruits the asylum owner to have Maurice committed).

 In the Melbourne stage production of the film, he was played by Hugh Jackman.
 Notable actors who have played the role on Broadway include Burke Moses, Marc Kudisch, Christopher Sieber, and Donny Osmond.
+Notable actors who have played the role on the West End and the UK tour include Burke Moses, Stephen Matthews, Tom Senior, and Earl Carpenter.